Fixed odds vs. tote odds for horse racing – which is better?

 What are fixed odds?

-Fixed odds are when you place your bet, the odds are set and cannot change.
 If you place a bet on a runner paying $6, that’s the odds you receive when you win.
 Fluctuations can only occur when a horse paying over $30 is late-scratched from the race.

 What are tote odds?

-Tote odds are the odds for any runner is determined initially by bookmakers, but the market pressure is added.
 How much money is placed on a runner will determine its tote price, depending on the size of the betting pool in total.
-Tote odds can fluctuate dramatically depending big bets coming late in the market.

 Fixed odds vs tote odds: What’s best for Australian punters?

 However, it works against you if the opposite happens.
-Your horse might drift out in the market and you’re stuck with the odds you locked in.
+Your horse might drift out in the market, and you’re stuck with the odds you locked in.
 Thankfully, and it’s a big thanks, some bookmakers give punters the best fixed odds available throughout the market.

-Bet365 gives Australian punters the best fixed odds given for any runner in Australia, so you don’t have to worry about your runner being a huge drifter.
+Bet365 gives Australian punters the best fixed odds for any runner in Australia, so you don’t have to worry about your runner being a huge drifter.

 The tote price is also subject to big late bets, which can alter the odds significantly.
 All-up bets also affect the odds, so if one punter has a huge all-up bet finishing on a runner paying $4 on the fixed odds, you can expect something around $2.40 on the tote because of the weight of tote money.